MartinRGB/TweakIt-Desktop/README.md

 An Android Debugging Application

-Boilerplate for a project using Electron, React and Typescript
+Boilerplate for a project using Electron, React, Typescript, Emotion, TailWindCSS, Theme UI and React-i18next.

 ## Installation